Ranks of the Civil Air Patrol: Cadet Lieutenant Colonel

-The grade of Cadet Lieutenant Colonel (C/Lt Col) is a cadet officer grade that a cadet of the Civil Air Patrol may attain.
+The grade of Cadet Lieutenant Colonel (C/Lt Col)(C/O-5) is a cadet officer grade that a cadet of the Civil Air Patrol may attain.
 It is the fourth milestone of five in the Cadet Program.
 Prior to 1996 this level of achievement was simply referred to as "Phase IV Completion".

 The grade accompanies the General Ira C. Eaker Award.

 In order for a cadet to earn this award, the cadet must have written an essay and give a speech, as well as take the PT test.
-They must have also attended a cadet officer's course such as RCLS (Regional Cadet Leadership School), COBC (Cadet Officers Basic Course), or COS (Cadet Officers School).
-Another alternative is to take the CAP Senior Officer Course (AFIADL-13); this option is rarely taken considering the valuable information learned at a RCLS or COS.
+They must have also attended a Leadership Academy such as RCLS (Regional Cadet Leadership School) or COS (Cadet Officer School).
+Alternatively, they may request that the Civil Air Patrol Cadet Programs consider a leadership program not listed above potential credit.

-Cadet lieutenant colonels are to be referred to as "Colonel" (or "Sir/Ma'am") by other cadets and "Cadet" or "Colonel" by Senior Members.
+Cadet Lieutenant Colonels are to be referred to as "Colonel", "Sir/ Ma'am", or "Cadet" by other cadets and "Cadet" or "Colonel" by Senior Members.

 Cadet Colonel

-The grade of Cadet Colonel (C/Col) is the highest grade, and final milestone that a cadet of the Civil Air Patrol may attain.
-The General Carl A. Spaatz Award. that garners the rank of C/Col is Civil Air Patrol's highest cadet award and honor and is achieved by less than 0.5% of all cadets nationwide.
-As of January 2020, only 2268 members have achieved the award since 1941.
-To attain the rank of Cadet Colonel, cadets must devote an average of 5 years of service, complete 19 successive rank examinations, pass three promotion boards, a timed 60-question comprehensive exam on leadership theory and CAP regulations(on 1,123 pages of text), a timed, 60-question comprehensive aerospace exam(on 482 pages of text), pass a timed essay on a question of perennial moral debate where they must argue for/against an issue on moral grounds/making appeals to reason, and pass the United States Air Force Academy Candidate Fitness Assessment.
+The grade of Cadet Colonel (C/Col) (C/O-6) is the highest grade, and final milestone that a cadet of the Civil Air Patrol may attain.
+The General Carl A. Spaatz Award. that garners the rank of C/Col is Civil Air Patrol's highest cadet award and honor and is achieved by less than 0.1% of all cadets nationwide.
+As of October 2024, only 2555 members have achieved the award since 1941.
+To attain the rank of Cadet Colonel, cadets must devote an average of 5 years of service, complete 19 successive rank examinations, pass four promotion boards, a timed 60-question comprehensive exam on leadership theory and CAP regulations (on 1,123 pages of text), a timed, 60-question comprehensive aerospace exam (on 482 pages of text), pass a timed essay on a question of perennial moral debate where they must argue for/against an issue on moral grounds/making appeals to reason, and pass the United States Air Force Academy Candidate Fitness Assessment.
 Upon completion of the Cadet Program achievements (Eaker Award, formerly known as "Phase IV Completion"), the cadet may request this examination.
 Only three attempts are authorized.
 If reached, this is considered to be the pinnacle of a cadet's career.
 Only 0.5% of cadets become Spaatz cadets.

 Upon completing this award, cadets are eligible for direct promotion to captain as a senior member after completion of Level 2, part one of senior member training, upon turning 21.

-Cadet colonels are called "Colonel" (or "Sir/Ma'am") by other cadets and may be called "Cadet" or "Colonel" by senior members.
+Cadet Colonels are called "Colonel", "Sir/ Ma'am", or "Cadet" by other cadets and may be called "Cadet" or "Colonel" by Senior Members.